A-tG/VoicemeeterFancyOSD/README.md

 [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) WPF project

 **WIP** Prototype.
 Voicemeeter API is not fully integrated yet!
-Start/build in debug mode to get acces to Debug Window in tray menu.
+Start/build in debug mode to get acces to Debug Window in tray context menu.

-On-Screen display for Voicemeeter that work with fullscreen apps by using private Windows' API without hooking into Graphics API.
+On-Screen display for Voicemeeter that works with fullscreen apps by using private WinAPI without hooking into Graphics API.

-In order to show OSD on top of fullscreen apps Windows 10 or newer is required.
+Windows 10 or newer is required.
-Support for older Windows versions can be added but without fullscreen apps support.
+Support for older Windows versions can be added but OSD will work as normal window and will not be displayed on top of fullscreen applications.

-Based on modified code from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts) (Thanks for advices and directions from it's Discord server!)
+Based on a modified code from [ModernFlyouts](https://github.com/ModernFlyouts-Community/ModernFlyouts) (Thanks for advice and directions from their Discord server!)

 # Build instructions
 * Select Target Platform (e.g. x64, x86)
 * Launch \*Host.exe or fullscreen ontop functionality will not work

 # Explanation
-* Dont forget app.manifest if you want to modify/make your own program based on this
+* Don't forget app.manifest if you want to modify/make your own program based on this or BandWindow might throw Exception.
 * All magic stuff happens in Host and Bridge projects.
-Without it, it's Not possible to create "true" topmost window.
+Without it, it's not that easy to create "true" topmost window.
 Only alternative is to sign your exe file with Microsoft Windows certificate.
 * Main code for topmost window is located in [Interop](VoicemeeterOsdProgram/Interop)
 * [Program.cs](VoicemeeterOsdProgram/Program.cs) is a entry point for the program and the "host"
 * As far as I know, host is actually renamed ApplicationFrameHost.exe from System32